Teaching

 Fall/Spring 2019/20: Phage Hunters Advancing Genomic and Evolutionary Science

-In 1977, Fred Sanger and his colleagues developed a DNA sequencing technique with which they sequenced the first full genome – that of a bacteria-infecting viruses (i.e., a bacterio-phage) called ⏀-X174.
+In 1977, Fred Sanger and his colleagues developed a DNA sequencing technique with which they sequenced the first full genome – that of a bacteria-infecting virus (i.e., a bacteriophage) called ⏀-X174.
 His pioneering work changed the course of biology & medicine forever.

 Now, it is your turn!
-In this year-long laboratory course, undergraduate STEM majors actively engage in research to discover, isolate, and computationally analyze bacteriophages.
-At the end of the academic year, a selection of students will be able to present their results at the national SEA-PHAGES symposium, held at the Howard Hughes Medical Institute’s Janelia Research Campus, VA.
-Students must enrol in both semesters.
+In this hands-on laboratory course, undergraduate STEM majors actively engage in research to discover, isolate, and computationally analyze bacteriophages.
+In Fall and Spring, a selection of students will be able to present their results at the BioSci Southwest Symposium and the SEA-PHAGES symposium (held at the Howard Hughes Medical Institute’s Janelia Research Campus, VA), respectively.

 Topics – Part I (Phage Discovery):